Use these five steps in SCM 5.0 to help prevent common demand forecasting mistakes.

 Outlier corrections are displayed in red font in the system

 Step 3.
 Generate the base forecast.
-In this step, you identify the correct forecast
+In this step, you identify the correct forecast model (statistical or causal forecast model) and then generate the forecast.

 To identify the correct forecast model and generate consistent results, follow these four steps: